Thermodynamics of autonomous optical Bloch equations: Introduction

+This blurring of well-established thermodynamic roles calls for a new thermodynamic paradigm tailored for autonomous situations.
+Here the parties should play symmetric roles, while heat-like (work-like) flows should be defined with respect to the very nature of the processes inducing them.
+In this spirit, preliminary propositions have related heat (work) to energy exchanges induced by correlating (entropy-preserving) processes \cite{Wei,Hoda,Alipour16,Maria,CyrilCamille,wenniger2023}.
+It is the purpose of this article to lay out the foundations of this paradigm shift.
+We shall consider a universal, textbook situation which can be both described as an autonomous, closed bipartite system, and as a driven open-quantum system weakly coupled to a Markovian bath.

-Optical Bloch Equations (OBEs) model the dynamics of classically-driven two-level atoms coupled to thermal baths~\cite{Cohen1992, breuer2002theory}.
-They are hardware-universal, describing as well neutral atoms, superconducting qubits, quantum dots, or trapped ions \cite{Molmer2010,nakamura_coherent_1999, you_superconducting_2005,Sage2019}.
-They provide a solid basis to explore a broad range of questions of fundamental and practical interest in quantum thermodynamics, quantum optics and quantum technologies, from the performances and efficiencies of quantum devices like quantum interfaces and quantum gates~\cite{stevens2021,maffei2023energy}, to quantum heat engines and their quantum advantages \cite{Uzd2015PRX,Uzd2019PRL,Kosloff2019}.
-The OBEs were first derived by treating such driven-dissipative quantum emitters according to the theory of open quantum systems: their dynamics are solved by coarse-graining dynamical equations written at the microscopic level, and by tracing out the environmental degrees of freedom to which they are coupled, provided the conditions of weak coupling and Markovianity are fulfilled~\cite{breuer2002theory,alicki1979quantum,Dann18}.
+With this aim, we focus on the canonical case of a coherently driven two-level atom weakly coupled to a thermal bath, whose dynamics is captured by the Optical Bloch Equations (OBEs) (See Fig.~\ref{fig:Closing}).
+The OBEs are interesting as they are hardware-universal, describing as well neutral atoms, superconducting qubits, quantum dots, or trapped ions \cite{Molmer2010,nakamura_coherent_1999, you_superconducting_2005,Sage2019}.
+They also provide a solid basis to explore a broad range of questions of fundamental and practical interest in quantum optics and quantum technologies, like quantum interfaces and quantum gates \cite{Wilk2007, Kimble2008, William2020}.
+Therefore, their thermodynamics is highly relevant to explore and optimize the energy cost of quantum technologies~\cite{auffeves}.